 If the buyer terminates under the cooling off period, then the seller may be entitled to claim a termination penalty out of the deposit before the deposit is returned to the buyer; for more information, see here.

-If you have any questions about deposits, contracts or conveyancing generally, please contact our Property Law team at Ferguson Cannon Lawyers.
+If you have any questions about deposits, contracts or conveyancing generally, please contact our Property Law team at Sajen Legal.
 We are always happy to help.